 Home inspections protect the buyer and lender by identifying issues in a house that might have been through a casual stroll.
 Sometimes, home inspections costs factor into the closing costs but, unless it’s specified that this is the case, you might need to pay out of pocket.
 A home inspection can cost a buyer more than $500.

-Closing costs vary widely by state and loan type, but they tend to be 2%-5% of a home’s purchase price.
+Closing costs vary widely by state and loan type, but they tend to be 2% to 5% of a home’s purchase price.
 In some instances, a home seller may help offset these costs, but for your own protection, you should budget about 5% of the home’s price for closing costs.

 Once you purchase the house, the expenses don’t stop.